Feria de Madrid (Madrid Metro)

 Feria de Madrid (/es/, "Madrid Fair"; previously "Campo de las Naciones") is a station on Line 8 of the Madrid Metro.
-It is located in fare Zone A. It gives service to IFEMA ("Fair Institution of Madrid"), an event center which holds, among other trade fairs, the Cibeles Madrid Fashion Week.
+It is located in fare Zone A. It gives service to IFEMA ("Fair Institution of Madrid"), an event center which holds, among other trade fairs, the Cibeles Madrid Fashion Week, as well as Formula 1's annual Spanish Grand Prix from 2026 onwards.
 It's also next to Parque Juan Carlos I, one of the most important parks in Madrid.

 The name of the station was changed to Feria de Madrid in June 2017.